cc-jalvarez/cc-jalvarez.github.io/_pages/about.md

 **Activities**

-I co-organized the 2nd European Workshop on Algorithmic Fairness, or [EWAF'23](https://sites.google.com/view/ewaf23/home), and a co-founder and current member of the European Association for Algorithmic Fairness, which ensures the growth of EWAF and its eventual transition into a conference.
+I co-organized the 2nd European Workshop on Algorithmic Fairness, or [EWAF'23](https://sites.google.com/view/ewaf23/home), and I am a co-founder and current member of the European Association for Algorithmic Fairness, which ensures the growth of EWAF and its eventual transition into a conference.

 I am a member of Mechanism Design for Social Good, or [MD4SG](https://www.md4sg.com/), organization.